PiBrewing/craftbeerpi4-documentation/master/plugin-installation.md

 ## Plugin List

 The tables below shows the plugins that are currently available by type.
-At this point of time I cannot guarantee that the list os complete as I can only add the plugins to the list I am aware of.
+At this point of time I cannot guarantee that the list is complete as I can only add the plugins to the list I am aware of.

 ### Sensors